nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

         transition: opacity 0.1s linear 0s; /* IE10+, Firefox 16+, Chrome 36+, Opera 12.10 */
 ```

 This is a huge pain and it means you have to constantly change multiple copies of the same CSS property over and over.
-Luckily, postCSS solves this problem by automatically adding these browser prefixes to your CSS, meaning you can stick to only writing the standard version of the property:
+Luckily, autoprefixer solves this problem by automatically adding these browser prefixes to your CSS, meaning you can stick to only writing the standard version of the property:

 ```CSS
 transition: opacity 0.1s linear 0s;